SalehAhmedShafin/Backward-Chaining-and-Implement-First-Choice-Hill-Climbing-Algorithms/README.md

 Implementation Steps:<br>
 Defined a function called ‘fchc’ which works as follows:<br>
 • Initialize Current State and Current Heuristic Value<br>

 • Find Successors of the Current State<br>

 • Find Heuristic Value for the Successors<br>

 • If Any Successors heuristic value is lower than current value.
-Then this state will become<br>
-current state and its heuristic value will become current value.
+Then this state will become current state and its heuristic value will become current value.
 Add this state to database<br>
 with status = “c”<br>

 • Otherwise Add that state to database with status = “s”<br>

 • If No Successors with lower heuristic value is found and current value is not zero, then<br>
 generate a random state and restart the process<br>

 • Otherwise print the state and return.<br>